No ruling in case deciding fate of DACA immigration program

 U.S. District Judge Andrew Hanen set an early April deadline for lawyers on both sides to provide more information.

-Texas heads a coalition of Republican-led states that want Hanen to invalidate the DACA program, instituted in 2012 by former President Barack Obama.
-Defending the program is the Mexican American Legal Defense and Educational Fund and a group of Democrat-led states.
+Texas heads a coalition of Republican-led states that want Hanen to invalidate the DACA program, instituted in 2012 by then-President Barack Obama.
+Defending the program is the Mexican American Legal Defense and Educational Fund and the state of New Jersey.

 DACA recipients are granted a two-year reprieve from deportation that can be extended and receive a work permit and a Social Security number.
 The more than 600,000 people currently in the program must meet several requirements, including having no criminal record.
-Immigrants who are accepted into the program and later get arrested face deportation to their country of origin.
+Immigrants who are accepted and later get arrested face deportation to their country of origin.

 Hanen declined in 2018 to issue a preliminary injunction, saying Texas and other states had waited too long to sue.
 But in that ruling, he said he believed DACA was unconstitutional and called on Congress to enact legislation shielding people under the program, often known as “Dreamers.”
 Separate federal court rulings barred former President Donald Trump from ending the program and required him to reinstitute admissions.